quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part105_19.3.3_Precessi.md

 x??

 #### Numerical Integration for Wormhole Visualization
-The numerical integration step involves using the trapezoidal rule to approximate the integral of a function that describes the position \(z\) of the wormhole's rings.
+The numerical integration step involves using the trapezoidal rule to approximate the integral of a function that describes the position $z$ of the wormhole's rings.
 This is necessary because the exact solution might be complex or not easily integrable analytically.

 :p How does the trapezoidal rule help in visualizing the Ellis wormhole?
 ??x
-The trapezoidal rule helps approximate the integral of a function, which gives us the position \(z\) for the rings along the wormhole's axis.
+The trapezoidal rule helps approximate the integral of a function, which gives us the position $z$ for the rings along the wormhole's axis.
 This numerical method is used when an exact solution cannot be obtained easily or is too complex to compute analytically.

 Here’s how it works:

 1. **Define the Function**: The function `f(x)` computes the z-coordinate based on the arctangent and logarithmic terms.
-2. **Trapezoidal Rule Integration**: Use the `trapezoid` function to approximate the integral of \(f(x)\) over a range.
+2. **Trapezoidal Rule Integration**: Use the `trapezoid` function to approximate the integral of $f(x)$ over a range.

 Here is an example implementation: